keyboard_arrow_up

 Screw Machining

-Screw machining, also known as Swiss screw machining, is a popular industrial process for manufacturing a broad range of precision metal parts.
-It relies on screw machines, a type of automatic metalworking lathe, and is valued for its efficiency and high output rates.
+Screw machining, also known as Swiss screw machining, is a widely used manufacturing process for producing high-precision metal components.
+It utilizes screw machines, a specialized type of automatic lathe, known for their efficiency and ability to achieve high production volumes with exceptional accuracy.

 The History of Screw Machining